danionescu0/arduino/README.md

 - if you're using the free MQTT server from above and your're getting noise it means some one else it's using the topic.
 Change the topic to a different name both in the arduino sketch and in HASS

+### Gesture classifier

+This example is from: https://blog.tensorflow.org/2019/11/how-to-get-started-with-machine.html It's trained to recognize gestures 0-4 written in the air from top left to bottom left

 # Libraries

 ### TextMotorCommandsInterpretter